-Dean and Dan Caten are the Canadian twins behind cult Italian Label DSquared2 that has an annual turnover of €210 million.
-2015 marks the brand’s 20th anniversary.
-Whilst the foundations of DSquared2 are in its menswear, today the brand has expanded its production line to include womenswear, accessories, childrenswear, eyewear and fragrances.
+Dean and Dan Caten are the Canadian twins behind Dssquared2, the cult Italian label launched in the mid-1990s.
+While the foundations of DSquared2 are in menswear, today the brand has expanded its production line to include womenswear, accessories, childrenswear, eyewear and fragrances.
 They also founded Ceresio 7, a restaurant in Milan.

 The Caten brothers have become known for their elaborate fashion shows such as Spring/Summer 2012, which, inspired by Glastonbury, saw models walk the runway trawling through five inches of mud.
 They have featured major artists like Rihanna in their shows and have dressed a number of celebrities on the red carpet including Kanye West and George Clooney.
 In May 2016, the brand dropped a collaboration with hip-hop artist and fellow Canadian Drake's clothing label OVO.

 The twins, who have spoken openly about their experiences with bullying, foster care and abuse growing up, have worked with prolifically with anti-bullying foundations such as Be Cool Be Nice, for which they also designed a capsule collection in 2017.